ChunbiaoZhu/CAIP2017/README.md

 This paper is selected as the [Sample Paper](http://www.springer.com/cda/content/document/cda_downloaddocument/9783319646978-c2.pdf?SGWID=0-0-45-1612625-p181071051) in [CAIP2017](https://www.springer.com/cn/book/9783319646978#otherversion=9783319646985)

-### The extended version "A multilayer backpropagation saliency detection algorithm and its applications" has been pubilshed in Multimed Tools Appl 2018.
+The extended version " A multilayer backpropagation saliency detection algorithm and its applications " has been pubilshed in Multimed Tools Appl 2018.
 You can download in [here](https://link.springer.com/article/10.1007%2Fs11042-018-5780-4).

 ## Abstract